brmson/yodaqa/README.md

 ``-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`` on the mvn commandline, or specifically ``-Dorg.slf4j.simpleLogger.log.cz.brmlab.yodaqa=debug``.

+Sometimes, Java may find itself short on memory; don't try to run YodaQA on systems with less than 8GB RAM.
+Anyhow, you may need to invoke it as ``MAVEN_OPTS="-Xms2048m -Xmx4500m" mvn -q exec:java ...``.

 ## Data Sources

 YodaQA uses Solr fulltext indexing framework as a data source, either